nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 08 The Shell.markdown

 ##

 18. (i).
-Total size of all C source files (in bytes) can be stored in the variable named **count** by executing the following command line:
+Total size of all C source files (in bytes) can be stored in the variable named **count** by executing the following command-line:

     `count=$(cat *.c | wc -c)`.

     (ii).
-Assuming that the file is named _foo.c_, the total number of lines can be stored in the variable named **count** by executing the following command line:
+Assuming that the file is named _foo.c_, the total number of lines can be stored in the variable named **count** by executing the following command-line:

     `count=$(cat foo.c | wc -l)`.

 ##

-19. By executing the command line:
+19. By executing the command-line:

     `count="$(cat `cat foo` | wc -m)"`